fiskaly/coding-challenges/signing-service-challenge/README.md

 We would like you to complete the challenge below.
 The two colleagues from the development department will then discuss your solution with you in the skill fit interview.

-The `quality` of code your write is more important to us than the `quantity`.
+The `quality` of your code is more important to us than the `quantity`.

 ### Project Setup